Thesis

 This process, known as “reinforcement learning from AI feedback” (RLAIF), distinguishes Anthropic’s models from OpenAI’s GPT, which uses RLHF.
 RLAIF functionally automates the role of the human judge in RLHF, making it a more scalable safety measure.
 Simultaneously, Constitutional AI increases the transparency of said models, as the goals and objectives of such AI systems are significantly easier to decode.
 Anthropic has also disclosed its constitution, demonstrating its commitment to transparency.

-However, although Anthropic’s RLAIF-trained outputs exhibit higher harmlessness in their responses, its increase in helpfulness isn’t as pronounced.
+However, although Anthropic’s RLAIF-trained outputs exhibit higher harmlessness in their responses, their increase in helpfulness isn’t as pronounced.
 Anthropic describes its Constitutional AI as “harmless but non-evasive” as it now not only objects to harmful queries but can also explain its objections to the user, thereby marginally improving its helpfulness and significantly improving its transparency.
 “When it comes to trading off one between the other, I would certainly rather Claude be boring than that Claude be dangerous […] eventually, we’ll get the best of both worlds”, said Dario Amodei in an interview.

 Source: Anthropic

-Anthropic’s development of Constitutional AI has been seen by some as a promising breakthrough enabling its commercial products, such as Claude, to follow concrete and transparent ethical guidelines.
+Anthropic’s development of Constitutional AI has been seen by some as a promising breakthrough, enabling its commercial products, such as Claude, to follow concrete and transparent ethical guidelines.
 As Anthropic puts it:

 “AI models will have value systems, whether intentional or unintentional.
 One of our goals with Constitutional AI is to make those goals explicit and easy to alter as needed.”

-Claude AI
+Claude

 “Users describe Claude’s answers as detailed and easily understood, and they like that exchanges feel like natural conversation”.

-In July 2023, a new version of Claude, Claude 2 was released in the form of a new beta website.
+In July 2023, a new version of Claude, Claude 2, was released in the form of a new beta website.
 This version was designed to offer better conversational abilities, deeper context understanding, and improved moral behavior from its predecessor.
 Claude 2’s parameter count doubled from the previous iteration to 860 million, while its context window increased significantly to 100K tokens (approximately 75K words) with a theoretical limit of 200K.

 Source: Anthropic